rhouhou/CARSGuard/README.md

 **CARSGuard** is a validation and quality-control framework for assessing the physical realism, Raman consistency, artifact risk, and confidence of CARS/BCARS spectra.

-It is designed for simulated, recovered, or uploaded coherent Raman spectra and provides interpretable scores, warnings, reference comparisons, and actionable recommendations.
+It works with simulated, recovered, or uploaded coherent Raman spectra and produces interpretable scores, warnings, reference comparisons, and actionable recommendations.

 ---

 ## Why this project matters

 CARS/BCARS spectra can look visually plausible while still containing unrealistic artifacts, unstable retrieval behavior, poor Raman consistency, or suspicious background dominance.
+A reconstruction that looks right is not necessarily physically valid.

 CARSGuard provides a transparent validation layer for checking whether spectra are: